drpicox/david-rodenas.com/_notes/promises.md

 and gives better control over exception handling.
 The idea is that the function returns an special value, which eventually will have a value (a promise).
-It makes the code easier to understand and mantain.
+It makes the code easier to understand and maintain.

 ```javascript
 	Q.fcall(step1)